nlune/MuseTalk/README.md

 To prepare the Python environment and install additional packages such as opencv, diffusers, mmcv, etc., please follow the steps below:
 ### Build environment

-We recommend a python version >=3.10 and cuda version =11.7.
+We recommend a python version >=3.10 and mps version =11.7.
 Then build environment as follows:

 ```shell
 pip install -r requirements.txt